Main Page Main Index Equipment Index

 Original lids allways opens and closes in one quarter of a turn.

-Below left: black fat conrainer with fine thread
+Below left: black fat container with fine thread

 Below right: orange container with coarse thread